patel-aaryan/patel-aaryan/README.md

 ### 🚀 What I'm currently working on

-- Architecting **Nexus Foundry**, an agentic developer portal automating project onboarding for the UW Data Science Club
+- Architecting **Nexus Foundry** - an agentic developer portal automating project onboarding for the UW Data Science Club
-- Building **Atrangi Eventz**, a scalable ticketing platform with a focus on robust serverless architecture
+- Building **Atrangi Eventz** - a scalable ticketing platform with a focus on robust serverless architecture
-- Automating developer workflows, streamlining CI/CD deployment pipelines, and managing infrastructure security with Infisical
+- Always building new things - partnering with businesses and creators to engineer custom, scalable solutions

 ### 💼 Previously at